-In a 2022 EmployerOne survey conducted by the Centre of Workforce Development, the top 5 training areas employers wanted to focus on were: job-specific technical skills (66%), health and safety (61%), orientation of new employees (55%), mental health and well-being (55%), and productivity improvement (35%) 7.
-Diversity training was the last area of focus with 15% of respondents highlighting it as a priority 7.
-While all are crucial to a dynamic workplace, EDI and "Diversity" training should not be seen as incompatible from all other workplace trainings or viewed as a separate training in its own right: rather, the success of all workplace training procedures are evidently contingent on the organizations understanding and application of EDI as a transformative and structural framework across all workplace operations.
+In a 2022 EmployerOne survey conducted by the Centre of Workforce Development, the top 5 training areas employers wanted to focus on were: job-specific technical skills (66%), health and safety (61%), orientation of new employees (55%), mental health and well-being (55%), and productivity improvement (35%).
+Diversity training was the last area of focus with 15% of respondents highlighting it as a priority.
+While all are crucial to a dynamic workplace, EDI and "Diversity" training should not be seen as incompatible from all other workplace trainings or viewed as a separate training in its own right: rather, the success of all workplace training and application of EDI as a transformative and structural framework across all workplace operations.